esb580/flask_tarot/README.md

-# Tarot Card Reading API
+# Flask Tarot API

-This project is a simple Flask API that provides tarot card readings.
-It uses a JSON file as a database for the tarot cards and their meanings.
+This is a Flask application that provides a Tarot card reading API.
+The application uses a JSON file to load a Tarot deck and provides two API endpoints for different types of readings.

-## Getting Started
+## API Endpoints

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### 3 Card Reading

-- Python 3.6 or higher
-- Flask
+**Endpoint:** `/tarot/3card`

+**Method:** `GET`

+**Description:** This endpoint returns a 3 card Tarot reading.
+The cards are selected randomly from the deck and each card can be either upright or reversed.

-### Installation
+### 5 Card Reading

-1. Clone the repository to your local machine.
-2. Install the required packages using pip:
+**Endpoint:** `/tarot/5card`

+**Method:** `GET`

+**Description:** This endpoint returns a 5 card Tarot reading.
+The cards are selected randomly from the deck and each card can be either upright or reversed.

+## Setup

+To set up the application, first install the required Python packages:

 ```bash
 pip install -r requirements.txt